NEA RESEARCH LABS: Program Description

 - Work with the Arts Endowment Project Director to refine the details and schedule of all project components.

-- Submit, revise, and refine a research agenda within six months of award receipt; submit the research study report(s) and conduct the needs briefing six months before the conclusion of the period of performance.
+- Submit, revise, and refine a research agenda within six months of award receipt; submit the research study report(s) and conduct a needs briefing six months before the conclusion of the period of performance.

 - Provide the Arts Endowment Project Director with NEA Research Lab activity updates, in a mutually agreed upon format and schedule.